Technical Advanced Placement (TAP)

 - Receive a Teacher Recommendation form from the high school teacher.

-- Submit the completed Teacher Recommendation form to the HGTC Admissions Office.
+- Submit the completed Teacher Recommendation form to the HGTC Registrar's Office.

 - Apply to HGTC by submitting the Admission Application, plus the $30 application fee, official high school transcript, and placement test information.